-Latest research from the Financial Conduct Authority (FCA) and the Pensions Regulator found that victims of pension scams lost an average of £82,000 in 2018, a devastating amount of money to lose.
+Previous research from the FCA and the Pensions Regulator found that victims of pension scams lost an average of £82,000 in 2018, a devastating amount of money to lose.

 With fraudsters becoming ever more sophisticated, and the line between outright fraud, and those selling vastly overpriced, unsafe investments blurring, would you know how to spot a scam?